dha-exam-2026

 DHA-Exam-and-placement

-Doctors and Nurses or other healthcare professionals wishing to work in Dubai must go through the DHA Exam process.
+Doctors, nurses and other healthcare professionals seeking to work in Dubai must complete the applicable DHA licensing process.
+This can be a CBT or Oral Assessment, depending on the position.
+There is also a possibility of an assessment exemption for some applicants.
 Having passed the exam is not enough.
 The correct documentation is also required, together with DataFlow verification, DHA registration and license activation with an employer registered with DHA.

 MOKSH Academy personally takes you through the whole Dubai Health Authority licensing process in one light path.